-Many traditional schools offer extra help to students with learning and behavioural difficulties.
-Still, it’s not unusual for students who have dyslexia or attention deficit disorder (ADD) to feel insecure and frustrated about their progress when compared with peers.
+Many traditional schools offer extra help to students with learning and behavioural difficulties, however, it’s not unusual for students who have dyslexia or Attention Deficit Hyperactivity Disorder (ADD) to feel insecure and frustrated about their progress when compared with peers.

-“We break things down to the smallest concept and we work with students until they ‘get it’,” says Wendy Harris, who has taught at Landmark East for 23 years.
+“We break things down to the smallest concept and we work with students until they ‘get it’,” says Wendy Harris, who taught at Landmark East for over two decades.
 “Their homework is also success-oriented and, if they have any problems, they have access to one-on-one help the next day.”

 Landmark East also teaches important skills such as how to ask questions and effective note-taking.
 Landmark East’s maximum class size of six students in middle school grades and eight students in high school grades ensures no student is ignored.
 “The teachers give you their undivided attention,” says Linnea Fritz-Watson, a Grade 10 student from the state of Wisconsin.
 After just one year at Landmark East, Linnea has noticed changes in herself.
 “I take more charge now.
-I’m not afraid to ask questions,” she says.
+I’m not afraid to ask questions.”